-Diary Of A Busker Day 369 Friday May 17th Romsey market, Time: 11:25-12:55pm.
+Diary Of A Busker Day 369 Friday May 17th 2013 Market Place, Romsey.
+Time: 11:25am -12:55pm

-Anyway it’s always nice to see old Bertie and that bald-headed sidekick of his from the stall opposite.
-Bertie says ‘You look a bit younger – you had a haircut?
-I say ‘No, although it’s strange you mention that, as it’s my birthday today’.
-He says it again – I look younger, then ‘How old are you – 57?’
-Bloody cheek.
-Then he asks if I can play The Sweeney and I say I don’t know it too well, but I’ll see what I can do.
-Sidekick then starts going on about someone I’ve never heard of – an apparently great guitar player called Doyle Dyke.
-I say I’ll check him out.
-I’m assuming it’s a man.
+Anyway, it’s always nice to see Bertie and his sidekick from the stall opposite.
+Bertie says, ‘You look a bit younger…you had a haircut?’
+‘No, although it’s strange you mention that, as it’s my birthday today.’
+‘Hmm…you do look younger, how old are you, 57?’
+Bloody cheek. ‘ Anyway, can you play The Sweeney?’
+‘I don’t know it too well Bertie, but I’ll see what I can do.’
+Sidekick then starts going on about someone I’ve never heard of; an apparently great guitar player called Doyle Dyke.
+I say I’ll check him out – I’m assuming it’s a man.

 After a bit, Sidekick comes over to ask how I’m getting on.
-He starts off by suggesting I ‘listen to Paul Weller – Wildwood, English Rose.
-I’ve got an album without the singing.
+He starts off by suggesting I listen to Paul Weller – Wildwood, English Rose – ‘I’ve got an album without the singing.
 Just the music.
-It’s really good – works without the words’, he says.
-Not for me it wouldn’t, as I’m not the biggest P.W. fan, but I can’t be bothered to tell him.
+It’s really good – works without the words.’
+Not for me it wouldn’t, as I’m not the biggest Weller fan, but I don’t tell him that.

-After an hour and a half, which went relatively quick, I suppose, I stop and pack up and Bertie comes over to see how I’ve done (nosey) – ‘You want a twenty, ideally, don’t you?’, he says.
+After an hour and a half which went relatively quick, I stop and pack up and nosey Bertie comes over to see how I’ve done – ‘You want a twenty, ideally, don’t you?’
 I do, as I have to take off £6.50 for the bus.
 I count up and it’s about £17, which is OK.
-Anyway, I think that’s it – I don’t want to do another set, besides I’ve got Ollie’s lesson at 4, back in the old town.
-When I tell Bertie this, he says ‘What, you’re going to one, for you?’
+Anyway, I think that’s it – ‘I don’t want to do another set, Bertie, besides I’ve got Ollie’s lesson at 4 o’clock – he’s 14, back in the old town.’
+‘What, you’re going to HAVE one, from a 14 year old, for you?’
 Funny guy.